 Classy Hotel: Camino Real Antigua

 Lake Atitlan is located in the beautiful highlands of the Sierra Madre mountain range in Guatemala.
 It is the deepest lake in Central America and has a 130km2 surface area.
 Surrounded by three (climbable) volcanoes.
 Lake Atitlan is volcanic in origin.
 It is an enormous caldera filled with water, formed by an eruption 84,000 years ago.
-Lake Atitlan is renowned as one of the most beautiful lakes in the world and is one of Guatemala’s most important tourist attractions, and should be on your Guatemala Itinerary.
+Lake Atitlan is renowned as one of the most beautiful lakes in the world, is one of Guatemala’s most important tourist attractions, and should be on your Guatemala Itinerary.

 The 15 towns surrounding Lake Atitlan are heavily Mayan, with many still speaking Mayan as their first language.
 As you traverse the streets of the towns and villages you will see the locals dressed in traditional beautiful woven fabrics.
 There are of course restaurants, hotels, and bars in these towns but the true purpose of a trip to Lake Atitlan is to relax and enjoy the scenery.